If you happen to have a Nikon D3300 on your shopping list, or already in your camera bag, good for you!

 In order to be able to cover any situation, any serious DSLR photographer will need a mix of lenses in their kit.

-Typically, you would need a wide-angle lens to take in big scenes, a normal lens for the things around you and a telephoto lens for reaching out.
+Typically, you would need a wide-angle lens to take in big scenes, a normal lens for the things around you and a telephoto lens (such as one of these) for reaching out.

 You can even throw in a macro lens (confusingly called a ‘micro’ lens by Nikon), for the tiny things that you otherwise wouldn’t be able to shoot.

 Here are the lenses I highly recommend for your Nikon D3300 – I believe that any of these are worthy of space in your precious camera bag!

 Focal Length: 35 mm (50 mm equivalent)